mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 ### Naming Conventions

 Be sure that the `Database` field exactly matches your Redshift `Database Name`.
-Astronomer will create a new schema within this database, but will not automatically create a new database for you.
+MetaRouter will create a new schema within this database, but will not automatically create a new database for you.

 If you wish to create a completely new database for your clickstream data, you can read about how to do that [here](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_DATABASE.html).